 When Ginger Johnson was six, her mother asked her what she wanted for Christmas.
 “A typewriter,” she said.
 She didn’t get a typewriter, but instead had to make do with pencil and paper for her writing endeavors.
 Thankfully, she now works on an iMac.

 Since those early days, Ginger has earned her MFA in Writing for Children and Young Adults from Vermont College of Fine Arts where she won the Marion Dane Bauer prize.
 In 2014, she received Honorable Mention for the SCBWI Work-in-Progress Grant.
-Her debut middle-grade novel, A Splintered Light (Bloomsbury) was released September 4, 2018.
+Her debut middle-grade novel, The Splintered Light (Bloomsbury) was released September 4, 2018.
 Her second novel, The Other Side of Luck, was released August 10, 2021, also from Bloomsbury.

 Ginger Johnson spent much of her early life reading, and she earned Bachelors and Masters degrees in English, studying literacy and teaching writing.
 She was formerly a teaching artist for Arts in Education, training teachers and visiting elementary schools in western New York to bring the arts in an interdisciplinary manner to elementary-age students.
 She created and implemented a summer literacy program (including aspects of both written and spoken literacies for children participating in the Youth in Arts summer camp at the Madame Walker Theater Center in Indianapolis.
 She was an Indiana Teachers of Writing (ITW) Writing Project Fellow.
 After earning an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, she now spends her time mostly writing.
 She usually lives in an old house in Massachusetts, where you can often find her writing by a bay window seat or up in her art studio on the third floor.

 Ginger Johnson grew up in Buffalo, NY in the very last house on a dead end street.
 In her beginnings, there was always a book.
 Her mother told her she could read before she started kindergarten, and she started kindergarten at age four.